nsdotorg/nsdotorg/README.md

-Strategic Software Engineer / Architect with over a decade of experience managing and scaling high-performance global systems.
+Strategic Software Architect with over a decade of experience managing and scaling high-performance global systems.
 My expertise lies in the lifecycle and evolution of resilient architectures, ensuring that complex backend logic translates into seamless, enterprise-grade digital experiences.
 I specialize in navigating the technical debt and scaling challenges of large-scale migrations, multi-platform integrations, and high-concurrency environments.

 From governing digital ecosystems for the State Bank of India (500M+ users) to maintaining 40k+ page platforms for BSI, I focus on systemic reliability, security, and long-term maintainability.